TerisaManuel/Tech-Background/01-tech/README.md

 ## 🎥 Laptop Disassembly & Reassembly

-A full video walkthrough of disassembling and reassembling a Lenovo V14-IGL (Model: 82C2), identifying every internal component and explaining its function.
+A full video walkthrough of disassembling and reassembling a Lenovo V14-IGL (Model: 82C2), identifying the internal component.

 🎬 [Watch the full video here](https://youtu.be/tm8huvp6ip8?si=lZnC4YoHjupjtlMy)